-Nyong’o was also one of dozens of women to come forward about sexual harassment from film mogul Harvey Weinstein and one of the only women Weinstein’s team actually responded to in the press.
+But most notably, Nyong’o was one of dozens of women to come forward about sexual harassment from film mogul Harvey Weinstein and one of the only women Weinstein’s team actually responded to in the press.
 Nyong’o also called out Grazia U.K. for editing her hair in a cover photo.

-Activist Heather Heyer was killed in Charlottesville, Virginia when a neo-Nazi drove a car into a crowd of counterprotesters at a white supremacist rally.
+Activist Heather Heyer was killed in Charlottesville, Virginia, when a neo-Nazi drove a car into a crowd of counterprotesters at a white supremacist rally.
 Her name and the quote in her last Facebook cover photo became rallying cries for those resisting white supremacist gatherings all over the country.

 The Heather Heyer Foundation was founded in Heyer’s name to provide scholarships and financial assistance to those in need who are passionate about civil rights and social change.
 In the wake of her death, Heyer’s mother, Susan Bro, encouraged people to follow in her footsteps, stand up for social justice and keep fighting.

 Following a terrorist attack at her Manchester show that killed 22 people and left 59 injured, Ariana Grande and her team pulled together a fundraiser concert in just a couple of weeks.
 The One Love Manchester show raised $13 million in funds to help bombing victims and their families.

 8. Kelly Marie Tran